 It’s sometimes hard to distinguish between what is a normal part of child development and what is cause for concern, Dr. Ursano says.

-If you’re not sure, a good first step is to check with friends, family members and your child’s teachers to see if they have noticed anything unusual about your child’s emotional state or behaviors or if they have experienced something similar with their own children.
+If you’re not sure, a good first step is to check with friends, family members and your child’s teachers to see if they have noticed anything unusual about your child’s emotional state or behaviors.

 “Often those folks are keyed in to what’s going on with your child socially, emotionally and behaviorally,” Dr. Ursano says.

 Children may not be able to express worry in words, but instead may experience physical side effects such as “lots of tummy aches, headaches, muscle aches and pains,” Dr. Ursano says.